jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 Here, the inner `` `${who}s` `` interpolated string literal was a little bit nicer convenience for us when combining the `who` variable with the `"s"` string, as opposed to `who + "s"`.
 There will be cases that nesting interpolated string literals is helpful, but be wary if you find yourself doing that kind of thing often, or if you find yourself nesting several levels deep.

-Odds are, your string value production could benefit from some abstractions if that's the case.
+If that's the case, the odds are good that your string value production could benefit from some abstractions.

 #### Expression Scope